lexik/LexikJWTAuthenticationBundle/Resources/doc/8-jwt-user-provider.md

 In a nutshell, there should be no need for loading the user from the database when authenticating a JWT Token,
 the database should be hit only once for delivering the token.

-That's why we decided to provide an user provider which is able to create User instances from the JWT payload.
+That's why we decided to provide a user provider which is able to create User instances from the JWT payload.

 Configuring the user provider
 -----------------------------